Skip to content

 Series

-• name: SHOULD be unique
+• a name that SHOULD be unique

-• dimensions: a set of key-value pairs like `FREQ => A, REF_AREA => FR, etc.)
+• a value for each dimension of the dataset (e.g. FREQ => A, REF_AREA => FR, etc.)

-• observations: a list of observations (see below)
+• many observations (see section below)

 Duplicate series names